Budibase/website/content/blog/tutorials/feature-request-management-tool.md

 date = 2025-02-18
-description = "Learn how to build a feature request management tool in Budibase." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build a Feature Request Management Tool in 5 Steps
+description = "Learn how to build a feature request management tool in Budibase." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build a Feature Request Management Tool in 5 Steps"

 +++